-To patch this data hole, NEEP assembled a team in 2016 to develop a database capable of automatically populating real estate listings (whether they are accessed through local Multiple Listing Services (MLS) or portals like Trulia and Zillow) with home energy information from Home Energy Score and other sources when it is available and approved by the seller.
+To patch this data hole, various stakeholders came together to form the HELIX team in 2016 through a U.S. DOE State Energy Program grant hosted by Vermont.
+The purpose of this project is to develop a database capable of automatically populating real estate listings (whether they are accessed through local Multiple Listing Services (MLS) or portals like Trulia and Zillow) with home energy information from Home Energy Score and other sources when it is available and approved by the seller.
 We are calling this database the Home Energy Labeling Information eXchange, or HELIX for short.

 HELIX is a first of its kind project that focuses on the Northeast region – the six New England states and New York – while also aiming to provide a replicable, open-source model that can be used elsewhere.
 The project will include training delivered to real estate professionals as well as continuous engagement with stakeholders in the Northeast real estate market order to ensure a useful product.
 The project will culminate in full implementation of the HELIX database across the seven-state region in 2018.

-The HELIX project has been made possible by the U.S. Department of Energy, Vermont Public Service Department, Massachusetts Department of Energy Resources, Energize Connecticut, and continued input from stakeholders from across the Northeast region and beyond.
+The HELIX project has been made possible by the U.S. Department of Energy, Vermont Public Service Department, Massachusetts Department of Energy Resources, Rhode Island Office of Energy Resources, NHSaves, Energize Connecticut, and continued input from stakeholders from across the Northeast region and beyond.